juliesymons/juliesymons/GettingStarted.md

 ![cogdebugger running Counter](doc/cctVisualDebugger.png)
 </center>

 The visual debugger is a graphical tool that allows you to step, reset, and "peek inside" a `ComputeGraph` to visualize the computation while it executes.

 Clicking on the blue box labeled "counter" in the left pane, opens the "counter" window in the right-pane (as shown here).
-The "counter" window on the right shows that the "counter" field is a ScalarField with a size of 200x200.
+The "counter" window on the right shows that the "counter" field is a `ScalarField` with a size of 200x200.
 Placing the cursor over a point in the field will momentarily bring up a tooltip displaying the coordinates and value at that point.
-In this case, value is "1.0" at the location (1,2) after stepping through the graph one time.
+In this case, value is "1.0" at the location (1,2) after stepping through the *compute graph* one time.

 The "Cycle" value at the top shows how many steps have been taken, which in this case is "1".
 All 40,000 points have a value of "1" after 1 cycle.

-The buttons in the top left allow you to control stepping through the graph.
-Clicking "Step 1" will add 1 to every point, which is 40,000 additions.
-Clicking "Run" with a "0" in the adjacent box, steps through the graph until "Stop" is clicked.
-Clicking "Reset" resets the ComputeGraph fields back to their initial state.
+The buttons at the top left allow you to control stepping through the *compute graph*.
+Clicking "Step 1" will step once, which will add 1 to every point in "counter".
+This is 40,000 additions.
+Clicking "Run" with a "0" in the adjacent box, steps through the *compute graph* until "Stop" is clicked.
+Clicking "Reset" resets the *compute graph* fields back to their initial state.

 ### Example #2